spidernet-io/spiderpool/docs/develop/contributing.md

 ***

-## unitest
+## unittest

-run the following command to check unitest
+run the following command to check unittest

-`make unitest-tests`
+`make unittest-tests`

 ## setup cluster and run test